Approved by the Infrastructure and Research Policy Committee on January 27, 2023

 An engineering design can enhance or detract from the environment by virtue of the quality of its visual characteristics.
 The budget for aesthetic features is not always included in the design, construction, and maintenance of the built environment.

 Aesthetic harmony should exist between civil engineering designs and the environment within which these designs are constructed.
 The environment is both natural and built, and its aesthetic qualities should be preserved and enhanced by design, enhancing the sustainability of the built environment.
-Visual quality and aesthetics must be considered throughout the life cycle of a project and provided funding.
+Visual quality and aesthetics should be adequately funded throughout the life cycle of a project.
 Aesthetic quality can be achieved in ways that maintain or enhance functional quality.